cazdev/AudioShadowPlay/README.md

 # AudioShadowPlay
 Like NVIDIA's [ShadowPlay](https://www.nvidia.com/en-au/geforce/geforce-experience/shadowplay/) but for audio.
-Commissioned by Daniel Rieck.

 Default keybind for saving audio while recording is **Alt + Home**